yousefelassal/quote-cron/README.md

 > The lure of the distant and the difficult is deceptive.
 The great opportunity is where you are.

 > Don't believe what your eyes are telling you.
 All they show is limitation.
 Look with your understanding, find out what you already know, and you'll see the way to fly.

+> People may doubt what you say, but they will believe what you do.